-Matt is the Head of ZRS and author of Everything You Ever Wanted to Know About Zombies and the zombie children’s story That’s Not Your Mommy Anymore.
-He is a regular cast member on AMC’s Talking Dead, the live after-show of The Walking Dead in the United States, and his other TV appearances include National Geographic Channel’s The Truth Behind Zombies, History Channel’s Apocalypse 2012, and Spike’s Deadliest Warrior .[email_link email="email@example.com"]firstname.lastname@example.org[/email_link]
+Matt Mogk is the head of ZRS and author of Everything You Ever Wanted to Know About Zombies.
+He is a cast member of AMC’s Talking Dead, the live after-show of The Walking Dead , and has appeared as a zombie expert on various television networks, including Nat Geo, History Channel, and SPIKE.

 George A. Romero